vickyskarthik/navtech-radar-slam/README.md

 yetiOdom node saves the trajectory without loop closure

-which can be visualized using the repo: https://github.com/gisbi-kim/yeti_odom_drawer
+which can be visualized using the repo: https://github.com/gisbi-kim/yeti_odom_drawer the code for which is uploaded as yet_odom.m

 # navtech-radar-slam
 Radar SLAM: yeti radar odometry + ScanContext-based Loop Closing